denten-books/plain-text/2-device.md

 In this case it is also "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
-True memory and thought for them both must come from
+True memory and thought for them both must come from within.
-within: it must be autopoietic and not allopoietic activity.
 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---in other words, to stop being a mere parrot or an automaton.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another--- to stop being, in other words, a mere parrot or automaton.
 To truly understand something and to make a show of their comprehension, readers must do more than read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
-What does it take to internalize or ingest an inscription properly?---that is the profound mystery always present even in the most mundane acts of reading and writing.
+What impressions does type leave on the soul?
+What does it take to internalize or ingest an inscription properly?---these are the profound mysteries always present even in the most mundane acts of reading and writing.

 ## Thought Experiment II